padraic/mutagenesis/README.markdown

 >Mutation testing (or Mutation analysis or Program mutation) is a method of
 >software testing, which involves modifying programs' source code or byte code
 >in small ways.
 In short, any tests which pass after code has been mutated
 >are considered defective.
-These so-called mutations, are based on well-defined
+These so-called mutations are based on well-defined
 >mutation operators that either mimic typical programming errors (such as using
 >the wrong operator or variable name) or force the creation of valuable tests
 >(such as driving each expression to zero).
 The purpose is to help the tester